 Here is another bold claim from Windscribe’s website on their logging policies:

-UPDATE: Windscribe has since revised their website since this review highlighted the contradictory/misleading statements.
-However, they still claim to be “no logs” – which is entirely false.
+UPDATE: Windscribe has since revised their website since this review exposed the contradictory/misleading statements.
+However, they still claim to be “no logs” – which is false.

 Now let’s take a look at the fine print…